Bounded-confidence opinion models with random-time interactions: Conclusions and discussion

-We also developed multiple-process BCMs \eqref{eq: DW-random}, which use multiple independent renewal processes to control the interaction times between agents.
-Multiple-process BCMs with Dirac delta and exponential WTDs yield Markovian models that are equivalent to single-process BCMs with appropriately chosen WTDs and parameters.
-We derived an approximate governing equation for the expected opinions in these two Markovian models.
+We also developed multiple-process BCMs \eqref{eq: multiple-process-HK}, which use multiple independent renewal processes to determine the interaction times between agents.
+Multiple-process BCMs with Dirac delta and exponential ITDs yield Markovian models that are equivalent to single-process BCMs with appropriately chosen ITDs and parameters.
+We derived an approximate governing equation for the expected opinions in these two Markovian models, and we showed that one can interpret the expected dynamics of the BCMs with Dirac delta ITDs as a discrete-time analogue of the expected dynamics of the BCMs with exponential ITDs.
 For specific parameter values, these two models reduce to the continuous-time BCM in~\cite{blondel2010continuous}.
-To simulate multiple-process BCMs with various WTDs, we employed a non-Markovian Gillespie algorithm~\cite{boguna2014simulating}.
-In these numerical computations, we observed that both WTDs and network structure influence the properties of the non-Markovian models, including the order parameter \eqref{eq: Q} and convergence time.
+To numerically simulate our multiple-process BCMs efficiently and statistically accurately, we employed a non-Markovian Gillespie algorithm~\cite{boguna2014simulating}.
+In our numerical computations, we observed that both ITDs and network structure significantly influence the transient properties --- including both the order parameter \eqref{eq: Q} and the convergence times --- of the non-Markovian BCMs.
+We also observed that network structures have a larger influence than the choice of ITDs on the convergence-time variance and that node heterogeneities further amplify this variance.

-In the present paper, we considered unweighted graphs and assumed that WTDs are homogeneous across all edges.
-It is worthwhile to incorporate both heterogeneous edge weights and heterogeneous WTDs.
-In such extensions, one can incorporate heterogeneity in a network's edges (as opposed to the node heterogeneities in Ref.~\cite{li2023}) and use weighted averages in synchronous opinion updates \eqref{eq: HK-random} or encode heterogeneous WTDs with parameters that are linked to edge weights.
-Another interesting avenue is to incorporate temporal stochasticity into density-based BCMs~\cite{ben2003bifurcations,chu2023density}, which describe the collective behavior of a large population of agents and take the form of integro-differential equations.
-Naturally, it is also worth exploring the behavior of BCMs with random-time interactions on real social networks and with WTDs that are estimated from empirical data.
+In the present paper, we examined BCMs on unweighted graphs and assumed that the ITDs are homogeneous across all edges.
+It is worthwhile to incorporate both heterogeneous edge weights and heterogeneous ITDs.
+In such extensions, one can incorporate heterogeneity in a network's edges (as opposed to the node heterogeneities in Ref.~\cite{li2023}) and use weighted averages in synchronous opinion updates \eqref{eq: HK-random} or encode heterogeneous ITDs with parameters that are linked to edge weights.
+In most of our numerical simulations, we used a value of the confidence bound that typically leads to consensus.
+To thoroughly study transitions between consensus steady states and other outcomes (especially polarization and fragmentation), it is important to also systematically examine many values of the confidence bound.
+It will be particularly interesting to explore the impact of different ITDs on the transitions between different steady states (such as between consensus and polarization) and on their convergence times.
+Another interesting research avenue is to incorporate temporal stochasticity into density-based BCMs~\cite{ben2003bifurcations,chu2023density}, which describe the collective behavior of a large population of agents and take the form of integro-differential equations.
+Naturally, it is also worth exploring the behavior of BCMs with random-time interactions on real social networks and with ITDs that one estimates from empirical data.